mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 Once XAML Styler is installed, reopen the solution in Visual Studio.

-Now open each of the xaml files in turn, right click on the editor window, and select **Format XAML**.
+Now open each of the xaml files in turn, right-click on the editor window, and select **Format XAML**.

 - App.xaml
 - AppShell.xaml
 - View/DetailsPage.xaml
 - View/MainPage.xaml

-Now all the XAML files have:
+Now all the XAML files have the following:

 - Consistent levels of indentation.
 - Consistent ordering of attributes.